 - Orthopedic care

-The average cost of medical care, procedures, and surgery in Mexico is between 50 and 75 percent cheaper than in the United States, which is why so many uninsured and under-insured Americans head south of the border for healthcare services.
+The average cost of medical treatments in Mexico is between 50 and 75 percent cheaper than in the United States.
+This is why many uninsured and under-insured Americans visit Mexico for healthcare treatments.

 In fact, the cost of medical tourism in Mexico is so low that some people can save thousands of dollars, even after you factor in the additional cost of travel and accommodations.